vvolkl/albers-core/README.md

 core albers library

-Before compiling or using on lxplus:
+Before compiling or using on lxplus, set up your environment:

     source init.sh

 Before compiling or using on mac os:
+- install ROOT and make sure your environment is correctly set to use ROOT and compile programs based on ROOT.
+- set up your environment:

     source init_macos.sh

-Compilation:
+Compile:

     mkdir build
     cd build